graptolite/fmtomo-model-3d/README.md

 Once all the options are set as desired, the button "Load 3D" can be pressed to create and load the 3D model via Blender.

+# XYZ format dv data
+XYZ (lon, lat, depth) style dv data can be converted into FMTOMO vgrids format using `xyz2vgrid.py` after adjusting the parameters `xyz_f`, `column_order`, and `sep` as necessary.
+The FMTOMO format velocity grids will be output into the folder specified by `out_folder`, which can be loaded from by `gui.py`.

 # More Involved Usage
 Different parameters can be changed for different types of plot.